Fondue Essentials and the Best in Basel

 Cheese-Based Fondue

-Traditional Cheese Fondue: Traditional cheese fondue is a shared meal served in a small pot, or caquelon, which is warmed over a flame.
-Cubes of (usually day-old) bread are essential, but it is often accompanied by other side dishes such as cured meat, gherkins and pickled onions.
-Essential components of the fondue itself are cheese (of course!) white wine, kirsch, fresh garlic and cornflour to bind.
-The basic recipe is very simple, but the art of making a good fondue comes from the cheese combinations and the ratio of ingredients.
+Traditional Cheese Fondue Traditional cheese fondue is a shared meal served in a small pot, or caquelon, warmed over a flame.
+Bread cubes (preferably day-old) are essential, and the dish is often accompanied by cured meats, gherkins and pickled onions.
+The core ingredients are cheese, white wine, kirsch, garlic and a little cornflour to bind it all together.
+The recipe is simple, but the magic lies in the cheese blend and the balance of ingredients.

 Meat-Based Fondue

-Fondue Bacchus: This is a fondue dish considered a compromise between Bourguignonne and Chinoise, in which red wine is used as the base for cooking the meat.
-As the name implies it is very decadent, paying tribute to Bacchus, the Roman god of wine.
+Fondue Bacchus A delicious hybrid between Bourguignonne and Chinoise, Fondue Bacchus uses red wine as the base for cooking the meat.
+As the name suggests, it is a decadent tribute to Bacchus, the Roman god of wine.

 Fondue in Basel

-Whether it’s an alpine chalet atmosphere, cruising on the Rhine or a traditional Swiss restaurant, there are an enormous range of options to choose from in Basel.
+Whether you prefer an alpine chalet feel, a cruise on the Rhine or a traditional Swiss restaurant, Basel has no shortage of fondue spots.

 Top Picks

-Baracca Zermatt (Binningerstrasse 14, 4051 Basel) For a piece of Zermatt right in the heart of Basel, head to the charming fondue hut Baracca Zermatt Basel.
-Tuck into cheese fondue, fondue chinoise and raclette in this charming fondue hut that makes you believe that the Matterhorn is right outside your chalet door.
-For you lovebirds out there, how about a romantic 'Chäsrühren à deux' in the love gondola (2-4 people).
-Be sure to book in advance as it is very popular.
+Baracca Zermatt (Binningerstrasse 14, 4051 Basel) A taste of Zermatt in the heart of Basel.
+Tuck into cheese fondue, fondue chinoise and raclette in a cosy chalet setting that almost makes you expect the Matterhorn outside the door.
+For couples, try the romantic "Chäsrühren à deux" gondola (2 to 4 people).
+Book early as it fills up fast.

 Hidden Gems

-The Kunsthalle's Fondue Stübli (Steinenberg 7, 4051 Basel) located in their garden directly at the Tinguely fountain brings a touch of Valais flair to Basel.
-With cheese fondue options including hay flower, truffle and prosecco as well as dark Ueli beer, together with sides of sliced pear, raw egg and cured beef, the Stübli's cosy mix of modern nostalgia is well worth a try.
+Kunsthalle's Fondue Stübli (Steinenberg 7, 4051 Basel) Tucked away in the garden near the Tinguely fountain, the Fondue Stübli brings a touch of Valais flair to Basel.
+Try hay-flower, porcini, prosecco, truffle, or dark Ueli beer fondue, along with sides such as sliced pear, raw egg, pickles and cured beef.
+The Stübli's mix of modern comfort and nostalgic charm makes it well worth a visit.

 Special Occasions